link to ringley website

 Background and Importance

 Section 168 of the CLRA places constraints on landlords serving notice under Section 146 of the Law of Property Act 1925 (as a precursor to lease forfeiture) until a breach is determined by a tenancy-agreements-made-easy'>planetrent.co.uk/blog/could-a-tax-tribunal-ruling-mean-btl-investors-avoid-3-stamp-duty-surcharge'>tribunal or admitted by the lessee.
-The Housing Act 1996's Section 81 contains a similar provision for servicechargesorted.co.uk/blogs/digital-solution-can-improve-the-whole-process-by-making-it-faster-and-more-transparent'>service charge non-payment breaches.
+The Housing Act 1996's Section 81 contains a similar provision for servicechargesorted.co.uk/blogs/service-charge-disputes-what-cam-be-disputed-how-and-the-role-of-the-first-role-tenancy-agreements-made-easy'>planetrent.co.uk/blog/could-a-tax-tribunal-ruling-mean-btl-investors-avoid-3-stamp-duty-surcharge'>tribunal'>service charge non-payment breaches.
 So, either a Court or tenancy-agreements-made-easy'>planetrent.co.uk/blog/could-a-tax-tribunal-ruling-mean-btl-investors-avoid-3-stamp-duty-surcharge'>Tribunal is needed to determine a breach before forfeiture action can be started.

 So, what powers and responsibilities does an RTM Company has?